 As a public company, we are subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act, the Dodd-Frank Act and other applicable securities rules and regulations.
 Compliance with these rules and regulations will increase our legal and financial compliance costs, make some activities (including activities previously undertaken in a private company context) more difficult, time-consuming or costly and increase demand on our systems and resources.
 The Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures and internal control over financial reporting.
-In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting.
-In order to maintain and, if required.
+In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting to meet this standard, significant resources and management oversight may be required.
 As a result, management's attention may be diverted from other business concerns, which could adversely affect our ability to implement our business plans.
 We may need to hire more employees in the future or engage outside consultants to comply with these requirements, which will increase our costs and expenses.